I don’t like to complain. Really. I try to keep my blog very friendly, happy, and embracing—the kind of stuff I like to read.

 Here’s my other Piperlime issue.
-They lack in social media service.
+They lack in social media services.
 And lack isn’t really a strong enough word.
-On Friday I tweeted and Facebooked.
-On Facebook, I asked my followers, friends and fans
+On Friday, I tweeted and Facebooked.
+On Facebook, I asked my followers, friends, and fans.

 “Are you so spoiled by super-fast shipping (a la Amazon and Zappos) that nothing else will do?
 I’m very impatiently awaiting a shipment.
-Thought it would be here by now, and just learned it hasn’t even left the warehouse.
+I thought it would be here by now and just learned it hasn’t even left the warehouse.
 (4 days after placing the order at a major retailer.)”

 I tweeted similarly.
 Immediately, Zappos was on it.
 “We’re sorry you’re having trouble.
 Can we help?”